Graduate Client Project · Army Research Laboratory · Multimodal Situation Awareness

 Planned Usability Test

-The FigJam board also already includes a paper-prototype usability script.
-That matters because the low-fidelity phase is not just a sketch dump; it has a concrete evaluation plan for orientation, timeline understanding, and deeper evidence review.
+The paper-prototype package included a usability script.
+That matters because the low-fidelity phase was not just a sketch dump; it has a concrete evaluation plan for orientation, timeline understanding, and deeper evidence review.

 Task 1: Initial Orientation